-Henry Smith Charity is “very keen” to partner with other funders who work in similar areas, said the charity’s chief executive Anand Shukla, in a recent podcast interview with the Benefact Group, owned by the charity Benefact Trust.
+Henry Smith Charity is “very keen” to partner with other funders who work in similar areas, the charity’s chief executive, Anand Shukla, has said in a recent podcast interview.

-Shukla said the charity will announce new funding partnerships in the next few weeks.
+Shukla told Willow that Henry Smith Charity will announce new funding partnerships in the next few weeks.

 He said: “This isn’t something that we did particularly, and I think is a fair criticism of the funding sector, that we should work more closely together.